quixio/quix-docs/docs/get-started/build-cli.md

 ## Step 5: Clone your Git repo into your local project directory

-For example, if your project is `cli-app`:
+For example, if your GitHub repo is named `cli-app`:

 ```
-git clone <url-to-git-repo>/cli-app
+git clone <url-to-git>/cli-app
 cd cli-app
 ```